 Get kids thinking outside the … egg … with a few of our teacher team’s favourite STEM Easter egg ideas.

-Grab a design your own experiment template to help kids prepare or a science recording template to jot down notes as they build their towers!
+You can also use a science recording template to jot down notes whilte students build their towers!

 Comments